carles-ruis/dogphone-jersey-client/README.md

 Client REST + Twitter Bootstrap + JS/JQuery

 Example of the client-side of a web-app that is supposed to belong to a mobile devices chain store.

-Communicates with server-side: "dogphone-jersey-service" It's a version of "dogphone-spring-mongo"
+Communicates with server-side: "dogphone-jersey-service".

+It's a version of "dogphone-spring-mongo".

 - Twitter Bootstrap
 -	HTML5 Boilerplate code